-On November 6, 2018, residents of San Francisco passed Proposition A with 82.7% voter approval, authorizing a \$425.0 million General Obligation Bond known as the Embarcadero Seawall Earthquake Safety Bond ("Seawall Bond") to support the Port's Waterfront Resilience Program ("WRP")1.
+On November 6, 2018, residents of San Francisco passed Proposition A with 82.7% voter approval, authorizing a \$425.0 million General Obligation Bond known as the Embarcadero Seawall Earthquake Safety Bond ("Seawall Bond")1.
 On March 12, 20192, the Port Commission approved Resolution 19-08, authorizing the first issuance of the Seawall Bond in the amount of \$49.7 million.
-The purpose of this report is to request the second issuance of the Seawall Bond in the amount of \$42.0 million to support the preliminary and final design phases of projects to reduce life safety, disaster response and early flood risks ("Embarcadero Early Projects"), continued work on strategies to reduce coastal and combined flood risk (the "Waterfront Adaptation Strategies"), and ongoing efforts to advance the San Francisco Waterfront Coastal Flood Study General Investigation ("Flood Study") with the United States Army Corps of Engineers ("USACE").
+The purpose of this report is to https://sfport.com/meetings/san-francisco-port-commission-march-26-2019 request approval and appropriation of the second issuance of the Seawall Bond in the amount of \$42.0 million to support the preliminary and final design phases of projects to reduce life safety, disaster response and early flood risks ("Embarcadero Early Projects"), to continue work on strategies to reduce coastal and combined flood risk (the "Waterfront Adaptation Strategies" or "Strategies"), and to advance the San Francisco Waterfront Coastal Flood Study General Investigation ("Flood Study") with the United States Army Corps of Engineers ("USACE").